shen-shanshan/cs-self-learning/MEMO.md

 The CI is finally passed and this PR can be merged.
 I have rebased on the latest main and nothing changed.

+Hello Russell, I have worked on some structured output PR before and really thanks for your review and suggestion.
+I apologize for the intrusion, but I was hoping you could take a look at https://github.com/vllm-project/vllm/pull/21999 and https://github.com/vllm-project/vllm/pull/22481, or if there is a sig about this feature and contributors can share their PRs needed review?
+Looking forward to your reply~

+Hello, I'm really thanks for your review and suggestion about https://github.com/vllm-project/vllm/pull/26487.
+I have updated the code and related doc recently.
+Could you please help take a look at this PR?
+Thanks~

 # 常用符号
 🎯